National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Toilet Facilities: Toilets are located at Upper Lena Lake.

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
-Camp in designated sites.
+Leave No Trace: Use Leave No Trace practices during your stay to protect vegetation and reduce impacts to the wilderness.
+Camp in the designated sites on bare soil.

 • Map & compass navigation skills may be necessary in places along this trail.
 Snow may cover higher reaches of this trail in any season, so know how to navigate without a trail for guidance.

-• Ice ax and self-arrest skills are necessary to hike this trail when snow covered.
+• Ice axe and self-arrest skills are necessary to hike this trail when snow covered.

 • Let someone know where and when you are taking your hike.
 Make emergency plans for them to follow if you do not return.